ashworks1706/Benchmind/README.md

-# AI Agent Testing Framework
+# AI Agent Benchmarking and Debugging Framework

 An interactive web application that constructs an AI Agent visual editor from LangChain-based AI agent codebases by scraping GitHub repositories.
 Test, analyze, and improve your AI agents with comprehensive automated testing and real-time visualization.